jantrienes/text-simplification-datasets/README.template.md

 # Text Simplification Datasets

 A collection of text simplification datasets with a focus on sentence/paragraph/document-level simplification.
-There is only a limited coverage of lexical simplification datasets.
 All [contributions](#Contributing) are welcome!

 ## Datasets